absorensen/numbers_go_brrrr/m1_memory_hierarchies/s5_immediate_gpu_computation.md

 # Immediate GPU computation
-Now let's look at speeding up our operators with GPU, after this we will take a look at building an actual computational graph, both on the CPU and the GPU.
+Now let's look at speeding up our operators using the GPU, after this we will take a look at building an actual computational graph, both on the CPU and the GPU.

-The first version of our GPU implementation, will be for immediate mode computation.
+The first version of our GPU implementation will be using immediate mode computation.
 In this version the behavior will be treated a bit like executing a Python script.
-Every command will be processed one at a time, no optimizations can be executed outside of a single operation, and all data has to be ready for a new and completely different operation to be executed afterwards.
+Every command will be processed one at a time.
+As a result no optimizations can be made outside of a single operation, and all data has to be ready for a new and completely different operation to be executed afterwards.
 The result of this being that if the system is told to execute a linear operator on some data, it will compile the code needed to run on the GPU, allocate all necessary buffers on the GPU, transfer the needed data,